AlokRoyChatterjee/Multi-Tier-Health-Planner-Website/README.md

 ## Users can get recommendations on exercises based on their preferred daily calories
 ## Users can get recommended meal plans and weekly calories information on their meal plans
 ## Users can view and change their personalized shopping lists and Exercise lists
+## Users can search the global map for nearby grocery stores and restaurants to find their recommended foods
 ## Users can email Reminders for their recommended,favorite foods and exercises